-To set it up, first, visit the Integrations page in Team Settings in Status Hero, and copy the URL listed there under the Jira panel.
+To set it up, first, visit the Account Management - Integrations page in Status Hero, and copy the URL listed there under the Jira panel.

 Log in to Jira, visit the Jira project you want to connect, and click on the Settings menu on the top right of your screen and select "System."

 Then, scroll down the left menu until you get to "Webhooks" under "Advanced."
 Then click on the "Create a Webhook" button.